-Allan Barry Laboucan, Director, President & Chief Executive Officer - Allan is a First Nations mining entrepreneur that started working in the mining sector in 1993 as consultant in investor relations, strategic planning and digital marketing.
+Allan Barry Laboucan, Director, President & Chief Executive Officer - Allan is a First Nations mining entrepreneur who started working in the mining sector in 1993 as consultant in investor relations, strategic planning and digital marketing.
 During his career he has worked with some of the most talented people in geosciences that have mentored him throughout his career.
 In 2005, Allan founded Allan Barry Reports and the success of his reports opened doors for appearing many times on business television and online media.
-His reports are highly respected with some of the top talent in the sector appearing as guests on his online shows broadcast on his website.
+His reports are respected with some of the top talent in the sector appearing as guests on his online shows broadcast on his website.

-James T. Gillis, Director, President & Chief Executive Officer - Since 1985 Mr. Gillis has been the President of James T. Gillis Management Co.
+James T. Gillis, Director & Chairman of the Board - Since 1985 Mr. Gillis has been the President of James T. Gillis Management Co.
 Inc., a private company which provides management services to public companies.
-He is the past President of Cassidy Gold Corp.
+He is the past President and current Chair of Cassidy Gold Corp.